KirbyDD/final-countdown/README.md

 ## Description

-This project is a simple site, built with Vue.js, that displays popular a collection of photos.
+This project is a simple site, built with Vue.js, that displays a collection of user searched photos.
 The user may utilize the search feature and will be displayed a collection of photos related to the keyword entered.

 ## Emphasis of the Project